MovingBlocks/TerasologyDocs/source/concepts/modules.rst

 - :code:`/assets` - Resources related to the module can be placed here and will be located by the :ref:`asset_system`.
 Sub-categories for assets like prefabs or block definitions are structured in sub-directories.
 - :code:`/deltas` and :code:`/overrides` - Modification directories for existing assets.
 These mechanics are described at `TutorialAssetSystem/Deltas-and-Overrides <https://github.com/Terasology/TutorialAssetSystem/wiki/Deltas-and-Overrides>`_.
 - :code:`build.gradle` - internal build file, should not be edited.
 - :code:`module.txt` - Configuration file for the module, similar to a maven :code:`pom.xml` or gradle build file.
-Have a look at the :ref:`next section <module_txt>` for details.
+Have a look at the :ref:`module_txt` section for details.

-.. module_txt:
+.. _module_txt:

 module.txt
 ----------